janet-lang/janet/README.md

 Feel free to ask questions and join discussion on the [Janet Gitter Channel](https://gitter.im/janet-language/community).
 Alternatively, check out [the #janet channel on Freenode](https://webchat.freenode.net/)

+## FAQ

+### Why is my terminal is spitting out junk when I run the repl?

+Make sure your terminal supports ANSI escape codes.
+Most modern terminals will support these, but some older terminals, windows consoles, or embedded terminals will not.
+If your terminal does not support ANSI escape codes, run the repl with the `-n` flag, which disables color output.
+You can also try the `-s` if further issues ensue.

 ## Why Janet

 Janet is named after the almost omniscient and friendly artificial being in [The Good Place](https://en.wikipedia.org/wiki/The_Good_Place).